Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 Light attenuation is only affected by the light intensity.
 This means that you don’t have to increase the range of your light to control the attenuation.

-The following UniversalRP Shaders use Physically Based Shading:
+The following Universal RP Shaders use Physically Based Shading:

 - [Lit](lit-shader.md)
 - [Particles Lit](particles-lit-shader.md)